techno-user314/camvad-auto-editor/README.md

-# camvad-auto-editor
+# CamVAD Editor
 CamVAD Editor performs automatic video editing of setups with multiple cameras and speakers.
-Independant program that interfaces with Adobe Premier Pro via custom UXP extension.
+This is an independant program that interfaces with Adobe Premier Pro via custom UXP extension.